 Pinkie Pie dons a similar Spy Catsuit in the season 3 premiere... and proceeds to bounce around city streets in broad daylight, at one point dangling from a rope not 12 inches away from the ponies she was trying to hide from.

-Joining them in the "I skipped stealth class" club is Fluttershy's "stealth◊" outfit from "Magic Duel".
+Joining them in the "I skipped stealth class" club is Fluttershy's "dangerous mission◊" outfit from "Magic Duel".
 With bright blue belt, booties, and bunny ears.

 Historically, ninja used multiple disguises to appear as everyday members of Japan's social castes, which involved training themselves in the target speech patterns, lifestyle habits and mannerisms - quite a lot more than wearing a costume.
 They went as far as burning specific incense or spices into their clothes so they would smell like the person they were impersonating.
 Thus, the perfect modern ninja disguise would be something like a janitor or a security guard.
 (Something similar was actually used by a National Geographic special, where the "ninja" actually pretended to be a part of the show's crew.)